Gratitude eases the stress of caregiving partners. My personal experience as a husband of a chronically ill wife.

 Trying to be well is a full-time job for my wife, however, aside from the physical symptoms, I go through it with her emotionally and mentally in my own way.

-Not only I get worried about my wife’s physical symptoms if I didn’t prioritize my own self-care, but I would also end up risking caregiver burnout.
+Not only do I get worried about my wife’s physical symptoms if I didn’t prioritize my own self-care, but I would also end up risking caregiver burnout.

 My wife’s chronic illnesses thought me to take care of myself, to appreciate the little things in life, and I have learned that such gratitude eases the stress of caregiving partners like myself.